Playwright Locators Best Practices

 They're identifiers that allow your tests to find and manipulate specific elements on a web page.
 Choosing the right locator strategy is critical for test stability and maintenance.

-There are two key approaches to select the locators in the Playwright:
+There are two key approaches to selecting the locators in Playwright:

 • User-facing attributes